 Let us look at some basic biochemistry.

-Starches consist of long chains of glucose molecules; some are digested rapidly in our very lengthy small-intestines, compared to most primates.
-Others, especially the fibre, pass right through to the colon where they are slowly fermented to form important short chain fatty acids rather than sugars.
+Carbs consist of long chains of glucose molecules; some are digested rapidly in our very lengthy small intestines compared to most primates.
+Others, especially the "the resistant starches" pass right through to the colon where they are slowly fermented to form important short-chain fatty acids rather than sugars.

-Those like baked-potatoes, white rice and commercial bread rolls are quickly digested in the small intestine giving a sharp rise in blood sugar; a high glycemic response that must be counteracted by the pancreas which gives a squirt of insulin, so that glucose is rapidly stored as adipose.
+Those starches like baked potatoes, white rice and commercial bread rolls are quickly digested in the small intestine giving a sharp rise in blood sugar; a high glycemic response that must be counteracted by the pancreas giving a squirt of insulin.
+So that the glucose is rapidly stored in adipose tissue as it so happens; unless you are insulin-resistant.

-And of course chocolate-cake is tops; the combination of sugar and cake flour makes for a disaster.
+And of course chocolate cake is tops; sugar and cake flour make for a disaster.
 Just one slice has 32g of starch and almost no fibre; net carbs are very high.
-That's more than a prediabetic person should have in the whole day.
+That's more than an insulin-resistant person should have in a whole day; and how many of us can refuse a second?

-High serum-glucose is very dangerous for the arterial lining; allowed to continue it causes inflammation.
+High serum-glucose is very dangerous for the arterial lining; allowed to continue it causes inflammatory changes.
 That leads to blindness and loss of limbs as the blood doesn't get through to the organs.
 So the body tries to store it as adipose.

-At least 10% of folk in Western countries fall into one of these two-categories, and the numbers are rising fast.
-More than half are walking the streets undiagnosed and unaware that their very lives are threatened; sudden death from heart-attack or stroke lie in wait.
+Well over 10% of adults in Western countries fall into one of these two-categories; and the numbers are rising fast.
+More than half are walking the streets undiagnosed and unaware that their very lives are threatened.
+Sudden death from heart attack or stroke lies in wait; or a malignant tumour.
 Could you be one of them?

-Two groups of South Africans, Indians and Cape Coloureds have a diabetes-prevalence approaching one-third[1].
-It explains why we are officially the most unhealthy nation on the planet and that Covid is knocking so many holes in our communities.
+Two groups of South Africans adults, the Indians and Cape Coloureds have a diabetes prevalence approaching one-third[1].
+It explains in part why we are officially one of the ten most unhealthy nations on the planet; and that the virus is knocking so many holes in our communities.

-Almost three quarters of those falling to the dreaded Covid virus have raised blood glucose.
-It contributes to what is known as a cytokine storm; an over-exuberant inflammatory reaction to the bug.
+Almost three quarters of those falling to the dreaded bug have chronically raised blood glucose.
+It contributes to what is known as a cytokine storm; an over-exuberant inflammatory reaction to the virus.

 - Dr M Misra, MD, MPH

-You've probably read that if you are overweight you quite likely could be one of them; a simple blood-test will answer the question.
-However, interpretation of the results of those tests widely differs from one doctor to another.
+You've probably read that if you are overweight you quite likely could be prone to osteoporosis; a simple blood-test will answer the question.
+However, interpretation of the results of those markers differs widely from one doctor to another.
 The best is the HbA1c.

-So if you know you have a problem, and chocolate-cake and colas are verboten, but what is the glycemic response to legumes?
+So you know you have a problem; and chocolate-cake and colas are verboten but what is the glycemic response to legumes?
 Are peas and beans also banned?
 Can you enjoy hummus on your green salad?

 "Those foods that are good for you include whole-grains, fruits and veggies; legumes and nuts too."